QLiMBer/AI-lightning-detector/docs/cli.md

 - `lightning-detector scan`: scan a directory of `.mp4` files and write per‑video reports.

+Note (temporary): until an `edge` branch is maintained against the latest upstream model, prefer pinning a known‑good model revision for stability, e.g.:

+- `lightning-detector scan --model-revision a8dd5db4715809f904dbf39c2a98a6112033f0f1`

 ## Options (common first)

 - `--input DIR`: directory with `.mp4` files to analyze.
 Default: `videos/`.